At every stage of their journey, the hero of a story is faced with difficult choices — decisions that will shape their destiny.

 He sees the game.

-He knows that business-building is an process, not an event.
+He recognizes and accepts that business-building is a process, not an event.

-He embraces the fact that growth happens in small, constant, and outright relentless increments.
+He embraces the fact that growth happens in small, constant, relentless increments.

 He stumbles.